 Warmer weather means that the soup and stew season is officially over.
 It’s time for fresh and crunchy salads, barbequing and smoothies.
 At least in my head because spring in Maine is NOT exactly hot.
-However, Taco Tuesday can happen in any weather and there is no better way to brighten a Mexican night than with a fresh mango salsa.
+However, Taco Tuesday can happen in any weather and there is no better way to brighten a Mexican night than with a fresh mango pico de gallo.
 It will seriously make you feel like it’s already summer, especially if you have a skinny Margarita in hand, too!

 HOW TO PICK THE BEST RIPE MANGOS?